Grantmaking

 Association of Ethiopian Jews (AEJ)

-A coalition comprising over 50 organizations from across the religious-secular spectrum, Tag Meir works to combat “price-tag” (retribution) attacks and hate crimes against Palestinians.
+A coalition comprising over 50 organizations from across the religious-secular spectrum, Tag Meir works to combat “price-tag” attacks and hate crimes and weaken the extremist religious forces that incite and encourage violence against religious minorities in Israel.

 $65,000